vizlab-kobe/SmokeRingVis/README.md

     ```

 #### InSituVis
-InSituVis, which is a in-situ visualization framework based on KVS, is required.
+InSituVis, which is an in-situ visualization framework based on KVS, is required.

 1. Get the InSituVis source codes from the GitHub repository as follows:
     ```